lelloc/doc-admin/content/ticket-settings/templates.rst

 Providing the correct and consistent answer all the time regardless of employee or knowledge-level is important to maintain a professional appearance to your customers.
 Additionally, speed in sending standard answers is key to wading through the masses of requests in growing service desks.

-OTRS templates offer you a variety of ways to deal with standardizing communications and helps to predefine texts so that the customer always receives the same level and quality of service from all agents.
+OTRS templates offer you a variety of ways to deal with standardizing communications and help to pre-define texts so that the customer always receives the same level and quality of service from all agents.

 Use this screen to add templates for use in communications.
 A fresh OTRS installation already contains a template by default.
 The template management screen is available in the *Templates* module of the *Ticket Settings* group.